belba/venus-os_dbus-mqtt-pv/README.md

 ## Disclaimer

-I wrote this script for myself.
+I cloned this script from https://github.com/mr-manuel/venus-os_dbus-mqtt-pv and modified it for my needs.
 I'm not responsible, if you damage something using my script.

 ## Supporting/Sponsoring this project

-You like the project and you want to support me?
+You like the original project and you want to sopport Mr. Manuel?

 [<img src="https://github.md0.eu/uploads/donate-button.svg" height="50">](https://www.paypal.com/donate/?hosted_button_id=3NEVZBDM5KABW)

 ## Purpose

 The script emulates a Photovoltaic AC Inverter in Venus OS.
 It gets the MQTT data from a subscribed topic and publishes the information on the dbus as the service `com.victronenergy.pvinverter.mqtt_pv` with the VRM instance `51`.
+This special fork was modified for my Growatt MIC2000 PV inverters.

 ## Config